Consolidated Safety-Valve Co. v. Crosby Steam Gauge & Valve Co.

 Consolidated Safety-Valve Co. v.
-Crosby Steam Gauge & Valve Co., 113 U.S. 157 (1885), was a patent case to determine validity of patent No. 58,294, granted to George W. Richardson September 25, 1866, for an improvement in steam safety valves.
+Crosby Steam Gauge & Valve Co., 113 U.S. 157 (1885), was a United States Supreme Court case in which the court held that novelty sufficient to distinguish a patent from prior art can be suggested by facts demonstrating the practical value of the invention.
+Here, the fact that known versions of the invention were not used and the fact that the claimed invention was widely adopted quickly suggest that the claimed invention had some modicum of novelty that its contemporaries lacked.
+Thus, the patent was valid, and the other party was liable for patent infringement.

+This case determined the validity of patent No. 58,294, granted to George W. Richardson September 25, 1866, for an improvement in steam safety valves.
+The patented valve was similar to prior art that existed when it was devised, but the court found that Richardson had added what was necessary to make it a success.
+The court described the comparison of Richardson's valves to the prior art as "only as the anatomy of a corpse resembles that of the living being" because the prior art did not see widespread use and, primarily, existed as a paper record.
+Thus, the gloss on the doctrine of equivalents that this case represents is sometimes referred to as the "paper patent doctrine", and the prior art is sometimes referred to as "corpse patents".

 Technical background

 Richardson was the first person who made a safety valve which, while it automatically relieved the pressure of steam in the boiler, did not, in effecting that result, reduce the pressure to such an extent as to make the use of the relieving apparatus practically impossible because of the expenditure of time and fuel necessary to bring up the steam again to the proper working standard.

 His valve was the first which had the strictured orifice to retard the escape of the steam and enable the valve to open with increasing power against the spring and close suddenly, with small loss of pressure in the boiler.